 With the pandemic rolling on throughout the world, the industry has undoubtedly been affected tremendously.
 Whether it’s a lack of opportunity for new projects, labor inconsistencies, financial turmoil, or material shortages.
 One thing is for certain, construction companies across the country are navigating unknown waters.

-While nearly all materials are experiencing some sort of shortage, electrical materials seem to have a harder hit than most in the first quarter of 2021 with vendors reporting shortages of breakers, PVC, PVC glue, boxes, copper, fittings, and certain light fixtures.
+While nearly all materials are experiencing some sort of shortage, electrical materials seem to have a harder hit than most in the first quarter of 2021.
+Vendors are reporting shortages of breakers, PVC, PVC glue, boxes, copper, fittings, and certain light fixtures.
 For any new construction or interior alteration project, this is causing a large disruption in project timelines.

 Contractors are leveraging their relationships with suppliers to attempt and ease the burden that is put on schedules due to material shortages.
 Along with personal relationships, contractors are utilizing local hardware stores and businesses.